aws-controllers-k8s/test-infra/soak/README.md

 cutting a new `stable` release, but can also be manually triggered.
 Use the following guide to configure your soak testing infrastructure.

-## Running soak tests with Prow jobs

-After confirming that the soak tests work manually, follow the [Prow soak test document](./prow/README.md) for onboarding your soak tests onto the Prow automation.

 ## Bootstrapping your soak test cluster

 ### Prerequisites